Mother's Day 2020: These are our 15 favorite gifts

-Though social distancing might make this year's Mother's Day (Sunday, May 10) a little bit strange for many families, there's at least one good way to bring some familiarity to the day outside of virtual celebrations.
-A thoughtful, personalized gift delivered to the door of the mom or moms in your life can say a lot when you can't be there in person.
+Mother's Day is right around the corner (on Sunday, May 10).
+And though social distancing might make this year's Mother's Day a little bit strange for many families, there's at least one good way to bring some familiarity to the day outside of virtual celebrations.
+A thoughtful, unique gift delivered to the door of the mom, grandma or loved ones in your life can say a lot when you can't be there in person.

 Given the distinct challenges of the times, we've selected an assortment of thoughtful and practical gifts across a wide set of categories, with special consideration for affordability and availability.
-Take a look.
+Take a look at these Mother's Day ideas to celebrate mom.

-Most of us have been washing our hands more -- and more vigorously -- than ever before, so this could be one of the most thoughtful and topical Mother's Day gifts that she'll love.
+Most of us have been washing our hands more -- and more vigorously -- than ever before, so this could be the most topical and thoughtful gift that she'll love.
 After a few weeks of this, my hands had become red and raw.
 This is the hand cream that helped nurse my paws back to health.
 It's organic, imported from Paris and -- at under $15 -- still quite affordable.
-Highly recommended.
+Highly recommended as a great gift.

 All moms should have a face mask for when they're out in public, and this is another one of those topical Mother's Day gifts that they'll love.
 With the shortage of N95 and surgical face masks, cloth coverings are the next best option.
 Though the usual outlets may be sold out, plenty of DIY-ers are making masks at home and selling them on Etsy.
 Some sellers carry sizes for adults and kids, so make sure you check the size before buying the mask to make sure you're getting one that fits.
 Read more about where you can buy face masks online.

-While good news is in such short supply, one of the more thoughtful Mother's Day gifts would be to give your mom a monthly dose of it -- in a real-life print newspaper.
+While good news is in such short supply, a unique Mother's Day gift would be to give your mom a monthly dose of it -- in a real-life print newspaper.
 For $7 a month (or $77 for a whole year), a Good Good Good membership includes a home-delivered paper (plus another copy donated to a hospital or school), a weekly email with tips on making a positive difference and discounts from "brands doing good."

 There are certainly cheaper smart light options, but the Glow -- a highly portable, rechargeable battery-operated bedtime lamp -- is undeniably beautiful, easy to setup and pleasing to use.
 My family has two of them, and they've become an instrumental part of the bedtime routine for all four of us (the adults steal from the kids after they fall asleep).

 Thanks to the built-in gyroscope you can flip it over to turn it on and off, twist it to dim it up or down or shake it to trigger a low nightlight setting.
 The lamp produces a very pleasant ambient glow -- hence the name -- which dims gradually over 15 to 60 minutes.
 You can control the span (in 15-minute intervals) using Casper's streamlined iOS and Android-compatible app.
 And you can also set the light to come on in the morning -- a reverse nightlight, of sorts -- for a waking scenario that we love.
-This is one of those Mother's Day gifts that will get daily use.
+This is a Mother's Day gift idea that will get daily use.
 Read our Casper Glow preview.

 We're all spending more time than ever looking at screens, and it can take a toll.
 After clocking too much time on Zoom meetings, my wife began suffering from fatigue, headaches and eye pain every night.
 Since she started wearing Gunnar Optiks' blue-light-blocking glasses, she's been feeling none of that.
 The company offers a variety of models designed for computer work, gaming and reading -- with a prescription or not -- that start at $40.